cycle/docs/basic/crud.md

 }
 ```

-One of the most important type of exception you must handle is `Spiral\Database\Exception\DatabaseException`.
+One of the most important types of exception you must handle is `Spiral\Database\Exception\DatabaseException`.
 This exception branched
 into multiple types for each of the error types:

 ```php